 The therapeutic alliance is paramount to resident’s treatment success.
 Each resident receives a comprehensive initial risk assessment to evaluate level of functioning and level of risk to the community, and to develop a comprehensive conceptualization of the resident’s individual treatment needs.

 This program is designed for sexually reactive males with the following:

-- History of repeated acts of sexually aggressive behavior and sexually reactive behavior.
+- History of sexually aggressive behavior and sexually reactive behavior.